CoalaWeb/coalaweb-docs/docs/amazon/update-files-coudfront.md

 All your files stored on CloudFront are cached allowing them to be served as fast as possible.
 What if you want to update a file or image that you have stored there?
 You can update as many files as you like but it can take upto 24 hours for the changes to catch up.

+### Scenario

 I use CloudFront to store the update files for my extensions and I can't version their names because they would stop working.
-To get around this every time I release a new version I manually invalidate the extensions update xml file using the follow procedure.
+To get around this every time I release a new version I manually invalidate the extensions update **xml** file using the follow procedure.

 ## <a name="guide"></a>Guide